v5ma/selfawarenetworks/13san.md

 Penrose’s Planck-scale “oracle” loops aren’t required.
 In Self Aware Networks, millisecond-scale phase cycles already form a self-referential analogue loop to outpace step-wise Turing limits.
 If deeper spacetime loops exist they add precision, not the spark of consciousness.

 Self Aware Networks isn’t hand-waving; it transcribes empirically measured timing laws into code and lets the resulting dynamics speak for themselves.

+Not pointing to one variable—pointing to a closed causal loop.
+In Self Aware Networks, consciousness isn’t in the phase-wave; it is the ongoing process of timing, syncing, and rewriting across the whole field.
+No single part is “it”—the loop as a whole is.